Why Your Brain on Stress Fails to Learn Properly

 Posted Apr 02, 2018

-It’s the end of the term and you’re ready to face the big final exam you’ve been studying all month for.
-You’ve went to every lecture, read every chapter, and memorized every formula and key term there is to know.
+It’s the end of the term, and you’re ready to face the big final exam you’ve been studying for all month.
+You’ve gone to every lecture, read every chapter, and memorized every formula and key term there is to know.
 You’ve never felt more confident about a test before.

 You end up failing the test, despite all the preparation beforehand.

-It’s a common occurrence that happens to many of us.
-Our ability to retrieve and encode information from stored memories can be quite easily hijacked by stressful situations.
-Stress is shown to annihilate our ability to retrieve old memories.
-It offers to a brain-based explanation for why we so often blank during these types of memory-related performances.
+It’s a common occurrence because our ability to retrieve and encode information from stored memories can be quite easily hijacked by stressful situations.
+Stress has been shown to annihilate our ability to retrieve old memories.
+It offers a brain-based explanation for why we so often blank out during these types of memory-related performances.